Checked and Unchecked Exceptions in Java

 Checked Exceptions in Java

-Checked Exceptions are the exceptions that are checked at the compile time.
-If a method throws a checked exception, then the exception must be fixed using the try-catch block.
+Checked Exceptions in Java are the exceptions that are checked at compile time.
+If a method throws a checked exception, then the exception must be caught using the try-catch block.

 There are 2 types of Checked Exceptions.
 These are:

-• Fully Checked Exception: These are the checked exceptions where all its child classes are also checked, e.g., IOException, InterruptedException.
+• Fully Checked Exception: These are the checked exceptions where all their child classes are also checked, e.g., IOException, InterruptedException.

-All the checked exceptions are subclass of an Exception.
-Unlike unchecked exceptions, checked exceptions must be caught by the user
+All the checked exceptions are subclasses of an Exception.
+Unlike unchecked exceptions, checked exceptions must be caught by the user.

 • NoSuchFieldException